 The Project Team prepared an initial cost estimate based on the preliminary design.
 Following completion of the engineering, design, and planning activities described above, the Project Team directed the Performance Partner (Mechanical Construction Contractor) and Alliance Partner (Electrical Contractor) to prepare cost estimates based on a more detailed engineering design package.
-As indicated above, there were no notable changes in scope between the time when the Project Team prepared the preliminary cost estimate and when the Performance Partner and Alliance Partner prepared and submitted their estimates
+As indicated above, there were no notable changes in scope between the time when the Project Team prepared the preliminary cost estimate and when the Performance Partner and Alliance Partner prepared and submitted their estimates.

-SoCalGas' Preliminary Mechanical Construction Contractor Estimate (confidential): SoCalGas' preliminary cost estimate for construction was
+es timate and when the Performance Partner and Alliance Partner prepared and submitted hε eir estimates.
+1. SoCalGas' Preliminary Mechanical Construction Contractor Estimate (confidential) SoCalGas' preliminary cost estimate for construction was 2.
 Mechanical Construction Contractor's Target Price Estimate (confidential): The Mechanical Construction Contractor's cost estimate was than SoCalGas' preliminary cost estimate for construction.

-SoCalGas' Preliminary Electrical Contractor Estimate (confidential): SoCalGas' preliminary cost estimate for the electrical contractor was than SoCalGas' preliminary cost estimate (confidential): The Electrical Contractor's estimate was than SoCalGas' preliminary cost estimate.
+3. SoCalGas' Preliminary Electrical Contractor Estimate (confidential): SoCalGas preliminary cost estimate for the electrical contractor was 4.
+Electrical Contractor's Estimate (confidential): The Electrical Contractor's estimate was than SoCalGas' preliminary cost estimate.